Chicago Tobacco Prevention Project

 - Reach of more than 1,000 youth from 22 wards through Operation Storefront

 - Reach of millions Chicagoans through public service announcements, transit, print and web ads

-Chicago Tobacco Prevention Project is one of 44 such projects under the Communities Putting Prevention to Work initiative of the United States Department of Health and Human Services
+Chicago Tobacco Prevention Project was one of 44 such projects funded under the Communities Putting Prevention to Work initiative of the United States Department of Health and Human Services